38elements/dependency/README.md

     app.run()
 ```

-You can see that the views have more expressive interfaces and are more
+You can see that the views have more expressive interfaces and are more easily
-easily testable, than if every function accepted a single `request` argument.
+testable than they would be if every function accepted a single `request` argument.

 The framework source code is available here: [/examples/web_framework.py](/examples/web_framework.py)

-The `dependency` package supports context managers, so you could also provide
-components such as a `Session` that automatically handles commit/rollback
-depending on if a view returns normally or raises an exception.

 ### Test framework